dcsoft-yyf/JIEJIE.NET/README.md

 ## Features
 It has following features.

-## NO.1 Encrypt and hidden all string value defines in assembly.
+## NO.1 Encrypt all string values define in assembly.
-  .NET assembly file can be decompilation to C# source code.and hacker can search key string value. this is a security hole.for example, maby you write the following code:
+DC.NET Protector can collect all string values define in assembly,convert they to static readonly fields in a new class,and encrypt theirs value.Make hakers can no search string value direct, crack is more difficulty.
+For example , the old code is :
 ```C#
 private string GetLicenseMessage()
 {